Policies of Pomfret Public Library

 - Factors that are considered in the selection of new acquisitions are: appropriateness to the needs and interests of library users and local community; timeliness and accuracy of information; quality of presentation; contribution to existing collection; literary excellence; budgetary limitations.

 - Materials may be withdrawn from the collection if at any time they no longer meet the stated selection criteria, i.e., they are damaged, of obsolete information or format, or no longer of interest to the library community as shown by circulation transactions.
 Withdrawn materials are disposed of at the discretion of the Board of Trustees.

-- Any borrower in the library’s service area who objects to the presence of a work may do so by completing the Statement of Concern about Library Resources The Library Director and the trustees will review challenges.
+- Any borrower in the library’s service area who objects to the presence of a work may express their concern by completing the Statement of Concern about Library Resources form, available on the library website or at the circulation desk.
+The Library Director and the Trustees will review challenges.
 While an item is under review it will remain in the collection.
 The borrower will be informed of the Board’s decision regarding the challenge.

 Gifts and Donations